wp-e-commerce/WP-e-Commerce/readme.txt

 After upgrading from earlier versions look for link "Update Store".
 This will update your database structure to work with new version.

 == Changelog ==

+= 3.15.0 [2020-08-17] =

+* Fix: Continued improved integration with new WordPress block editor.
+* Fix: Improve compatibility with PHP 7.3+

 = 3.14.0 [2019-01-24] =